senkrad76/Anidea-for-SmartThings/info/Health Check.md

 This might typically be called in the `installed()` method of a Groovy DTH.

 The `DeviceWatch-DeviceStatus` and `healthStatus` attributes both have the permitted values of `online` or `offline`.
-They are both used by the device handlers for simulated devices to simulate the online status.
-They also appear in the command mappings for an example cloud connector.
-There the change history shows that originally `healthStatus` was used, then it was changed to `DeviceWatch-DeviceStatus` at the beginning of 2019, and then two days later changed back again.
+They are both used by the device handlers for simulated devices to simulate the online status and `healthStatus` seems to feature in documentation and examples for cloud connected devices using the new integrations.
+It seems plausible that Device Watch might be a mechanism exclusively used by Groovy DTHs and so `DeviceWatch-DeviceStatus` is the attribute to use for devices enrolled as untracked, with `healthStatus` applying to new integrations.
+It really isn't clear though.
-This tends to suggest that `healthStatus` is now the preferred attribute and the attribute name just seems more in keeping with the current styles.

 The final attribute, `checkInterval`, is used extensively by device handlers.
 It sets a number of seconds of device inactivity, after which the `ping()` command method of the handler will be called to attempt to make the device respond.
 If that doesn’t help the device will be marked as offline.
 The interval is typically